Birmingham tower block residents evacuated after flooding

 "I tell you what - they're taking great care of us.
 They immediately started to think about people being cold," she added.
 "They've kept us fed and watered and kept us warm and safe."

+Birmingham City Council said the incident was caused by "vandalism of the water pipe" and confirmed nobody had been hurt or injured.

+"Birmingham City Council housing, community services and resilience teams, West Midlands Fire and Rescue Service, Severn Trent Water and National Grid are currently at the scene working to resolve the incident with a view to returning as many residents as possible to their homes as quickly as possible," the spokesperson added.

-The BBC has approached the city council, police and water company for comment.
+The BBC has approached the police and water company for comment.

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk